open-component-model/ocm-website/content/en/mpas/getting_started.md

 toc: true
 ---

-This tutorial shows you how to bootstrap Mpas to a Kubernetes cluster and deploy a simple application.
+This tutorial shows you how to bootstrap MPAS to a Kubernetes cluster and deploy a simple application.

 ## Prerequisites